Bowfinger: Plot

-The plan goes well at first: Ramsey (who is a member of an organization called MindHead) swallows the movie's alien invasion premise and believes he is genuinely being stalked by aliens, resulting in an exceptionally genuine and intense performance.
+The plan goes well at first: Ramsey (who is a member of a Scientology-like organization called MindHead) swallows the movie's alien invasion premise and believes he is genuinely being stalked by aliens, resulting in an exceptionally genuine and intense performance.
 However, the strain on his already-precarious mental state leads him to go into hiding in order to maintain his sanity, stalling the film's production.

 Bowfinger resorts to hiring a Ramsey lookalike named Jiff.
-Jiff is unassuming, amiable and very naive.
-For a shot, Bowfinger persuades him to run across a busy freeway by assuring him the many cars racing by are all "stunt drivers".
+Jiff is unassuming, amiable, and so naïve that Bowfinger is able to persuade him to run across a busy freeway for a scene by assuring him the speeding cars are all being driven by "stunt drivers".
 During a chat with the other cast members, Jiff reveals that he is Kit's twin brother, explaining the likeness.
 Using this new knowledge, Bowfinger tasks Jiff with finding out Kit's location and plans so they can ambush him and film the final scene.

 Only one scene remains to be shot: the finale set at the Griffith Observatory.
 Though otherwise pleased with Kit's unscripted dialogue, Bowfinger considers his character's final line "Gotcha, suckas!" to be the key moment of the film.
-Bowfinger directs Daisy to guide Kit through the scene under the guise of showing him how to get rid of the "aliens".
+Bowfinger directs Daisy, the female lead, to guide Kit through the scene under the guise of showing him how to get rid of the "aliens".
 During the filming, Kit becomes terrified and struggles to deliver the final line.
 At this point, Kit's MindHead mentor, Terry Stricter, who has discovered evidence that Kit's "aliens" may not be just in his head, shows up at the observatory and shuts down production.

 Bowfinger's camera crew show him B-roll footage of Kit Ramsey they were filming off-set, just in case they caught anything they could use.
 The footage shows Kit donning a paper bag over his head and exposing himself to the Laker Girl Cheerleading Squad, something Terry Stricter previously dissuaded him from doing.
 Bowfinger blackmails Stricter and the MindHead leadership with the footage, threatening to release it and ruin Ramsey's career (which would impact MindHead's finances as Ramsey is a major donor).
-MindHead advises the star to finish the project.
-Bowfinger and the cast and crew finally get to attend the film's premiere, and are awed.
-Following the apparent success of the film, Bowfinger receives a FedEx envelope containing an offer to direct a martial arts film in Taiwan starring Jiff Ramsey.
-The film ends with an elaborate fight scene from the new movie, Fake Purse Ninjas, featuring everyone who worked on Chubby Rain.
+Stricter acquiesces and Bowfinger finishes the film with Kit's cooperation, and the cast and crew finally get to attend the film's premiere where they are awed by the result.
+Following the apparent success of the film, Bowfinger receives an offer to direct a martial arts film in Taiwan starring Jiff.
+An elaborate fight scene from the new movie, Fake Purse Ninjas is seen, featuring everyone who worked on Chubby Rain.